IgA nephropathy

 If such supportive treatment methods do not help, immunosuppressants such as steroids may be prescribed, to dampen the immune system.

-Kidney function deteriorates slowly and only 1 in 4 people with IgAN will require dialysis and/or transplant after 20 years.
+In most people, kidney function deteriorates slowly.
+Around 1 in 3 people with IgAN will require dialysis and/or transplant within around 20 years.

 Where can I get more information or support about IgAN?